By Aubree Stamper, Photo Editor

 - I’m not a Robot

-This drama is really unique and has a plot that I’ve never seen before, which is why I’m enjoying it so much.
+This drama is really unique and has a plot that I’ve never seen before, which is why I enjoyed it so much.
 Kim Min-kyu (Yoo Seung-ho) is the CEO of a large company and develops a life-threatening allergy to other humans after his parents’ death.
 This causes him to live in solidarity for 15 years while his doctor tries to find a cure.
 In the meantime, he secretly tests out an extremely realistic human-looking robot that was created within his company.
-But little does he know, the real robot is under construction and the research team sends in the real woman that the robot was modeled after: Jo Ji Ah (Chae Soo-bin) aka the lead scientists ex-girlfriend.
+But little does he know, the real robot is under construction and the research team sends in the real-life woman that the robot was modeled after: Jo Ji Ah (Chae Soo-bin) a.k.a the lead scientists ex-girlfriend.
 The CEO falls for the woman who he thinks is a robot after she cures his disease and gives him the ability to live a normal life again–and then madness ensues.
-This drama is super cute and hilarious!
+This drama is super cute and hilarious, one of the best of 2017!

 - Because This is my First Life